aspirity-inc/easydev/documentation/src/content/docs/components/Grid/index.md

 title: Grid
 ---

-Grid system uses a rows and columns for layout and align content.
+The Grid system uses a rows and columns for layout and align content.
 It’s built with flexbox for high flexibility.

 The Grid can have the next props: direction, columns, columnSpacing, rowSpacing, wrap, justify, align, rowGap, columnGap.
 [See there](/storybook/?path=/docs/core-grid--docs) to get more information.